-You can contact me, Boston immigration attorney Giselle M. Rodriguez, to discuss next steps on your adustment of status, read this case result, or read on to find out more.
+You can contact me, Boston immigration attorney Giselle M. Rodriguez, to get help on your adustment of status, read this case result, or read on to find out more.

 You must meet the criteria for the green card program you are pursuing.
 After that, you must: